createcandle/matter-adapter/README.md

 - Only runs on the 64 bit version of Candle (2.0.2 onwards).
 - Currently does not yet run an Openthread border router, although that is on the wishlist.

+### FAQ
+- What is a vendor ID?
+It's an officially assigned number.
+Example: https://github.com/home-assistant/core/issues/84454

 ### More